meriladislav/odimh5_validator/README.md

 - using the `-c` or `--csv` option, You can set any path to a file intended to use as the ODIM-H5 standard definition file

-- using the `-v` or `--version` option, You can set the desired stdandard version number (e.g. 2.2), and the program is creating the name of the csv file in the similar manner as in the first option, but it uses the supplied numbers for X and Y
+- using the `-v` or `--version` option, You can set the desired standard version number (e.g. 2.2), and the program is creating the name of the csv file in the similar manner as in the first option, but it uses the supplied numbers for X and Y

 You can add an additional table with assumed attribute values for the given ODIM-H5 file by the `-t` or `--valueTable` option.
 The format of this table should be the same as of the standard definition csv file.
 To check only the values defined by this table (without checking the whole ODIM compliance) use the `--onlyValueCheck` option.
+For further info please see the [Assumed Value Definition Format](#AVDF) paragraph.

-The default behaviour is to check only the presence and layout of the mandatory items.
+The default behavior is to check only the presence and layout of the mandatory items.
-You can enable the controlling of the optional items wiht the `-checkOptional` option and enable the chcecking of the presence of some extar items not mentioned in the standard with the `--checkExtras` option.
+You can enable the controlling of the optional items with the `-checkOptional` option and enable the checking of the presence of some extra items not mentioned in the standard with the `--checkExtras` option.

 To restrict the output only to WARNING and ERROR messages You can use the `--noInfo` option.